ray-project/ray/doc/source/placement-group.rst

 .. _ray-placement-group-lifecycle-ref:

-**Creation**: When placement group is first created, the request is sent to the GCS.
+**Creation**: When placement groups are first created, the request is sent to the GCS.
 The GCS sends resource reservation requests to nodes based on its scheduling strategy.
-Ray guarantees the atomic creation of placement group.
+Ray guarantees placement groups are placed atomically.

 **Autoscaling**: Placement groups are pending creation if there are no nodes that can satisfy resource requirements for a given strategy.
 The Ray Autoscaler will be aware of placement groups, and auto-scale the cluster to ensure pending groups can be placed as needed.